zenml-io/zenml/docs/custom_components/custom_split.md

-# Adding custom splits in ZenML
+# Data splits in ZenML

 ## Motivation